codeforamerica/il-gcc-form-flow/README.md

 The starter app is a Spring Boot application that demonstrates the `form-flow` Java library.
 It can be customized to meet the needs of a web app, and is meant to be built upon.
-It's a plain, boring (but modern) Spring app that uses common, frequently-used libraries throughout.
+It's a plain, boring (but modern) Spring app that uses common, frequently-used libraries throughout..

 It contains example code for a simple, generic application for public benefits.
 An applicant can fill out screens with their basic info, upload supporting documents, then submit it all.